muhme/joomla-branches-tester/README.md

 :eight_pointed_black_star: Gnome: *"Yes, yes, I know that `11` in decimal is `B` in hex, but can you instantly recall that `44` is `2C`?
 That's why, for easier visual recognition, we're sticking with `11` — it just needs to be unique!"*

 :point_right: Using `host.docker.internal` ensures consistent hostnames and URLs between containers and the Docker host machine.
-              However, there are exceptions to note:
+              However, there are exclusions to note:

 1. **Database Performance**: For database connections, the Docker container name and the default database port are used to avoid performance issues.
 2. **Running Cypress GUI on the Docker host**: `localhost` and the mapped database port are used instead, as Docker container hostnames aren't accessible outside Docker, and no performance issues have been observed in this configuration.

     Therefore, there is a separate Cypress configuration file `cypress.config.local.mjs` for the local execution of Cypress GUI on the Docker host.